Symphytum asperum Lepech.

 Bloom Time: Spring to early summer

 Symphytum asperum is a coarse, hairy, rhizomatous perennial up to 4 feet (1.2 m) tall.
 Leaves are dark green, prickly hairy, ovate to elliptic, and up to 8 inches (20 cm) long.
 The mature stems are not winged (leaf bases are not decurrent as is the case with Symphytum officinale).
 Small tubular flowers (each to 0.5 inch/1.2 cm long) in scorpioid cymes open rose-pink in spring but mature to blue or purple.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

-Comfrey can be grown from seed, but it requires a winter chilling period to geminate.
+Comfrey can be grown from seed, but it requires a chilling winter period to germinate.
 If all you want is one plant, you can usually find them for a reasonable price in the herb section of local nurseries or by mail order.
-Plants can go outdoors once danger of frost has passed.
+Plants can go outdoors once the danger of frost has passed.

 When starting several plants, it is more common to use root cuttings.
-These are 2 to 6 inches (5 to 15 cm) lengths of root which are planted horizontally 2 to 8 inches (5 to 20 cm) deep.
+These are 2 to 6 inches (5 to 15 cm) lengths of the root, which are planted horizontally 2 to 8 inches (5 to 20 cm) deep.
 Plant shallow in clay soil and deeper in sandy soils.

 You can also grow Comfrey from crown cuttings, but these will be more expensive.
 A crown cutting will include several eyes and may grow faster than root cuttings.
 However, the difference is negligible.
 Crown cuttings are planted 3 to 6 inches (7.5 to 15 cm) deep.

-Comfrey is widely adapted but it will thrive in a rich organic soil… – See more at: How to Grow and Care for Comfrey.
+Comfrey is widely adapted, but it will thrive in fertile organic soil.
+See more at How to Grow and Care for Comfrey.